chef/chef-workstation/docs-chef-io/content/workstation/chef_run.md

 You can specify different cookbook sources in `Policyfile.rb`, including a private supermarket.
 See the [Policyfile documentation](/config_rb_policyfile/) for examples.

-## Connecting to Automate 2
+## Connecting to Chef Automate 2

-You can configure remote nodes managed with `chef-run` to send run information to Automate.
+You can configure remote nodes managed with `chef-run` to send run information to Chef Automate.
 First, [generate an auth token](/automate/api_tokens/#creating-api-tokens).

 Next, add the token to [config.toml]({{< ref "config.md#data_collector" >}}), specifying the appropriate [url](/automate/data_collection/) and [token](/automate/api_tokens/#creating-api-tokens) for the automate server: